Welcome to St Mary'sHere you will find out about how we prepare for and administer the Sacraments and how we could help you

 Funerals at St Mary’s

 We are so sorry for your loss and please accept our condolences at this painful time.
-Please send the details of your love and the name of the Undertaker to the Parish Office, either by the contact form below or call 01225 314114 (weekday mornings) or 01225 311725 to speak to Fr Jeremy.
-In all circumstances, Fr Jeremy will call you to arrange a time to meet and discuss your needs, and help create a funeral service that is personal to your loved one.
+Please send the details of your loved one and the name of the Undertaker to the Parish Office, either by the contact form below or call 01225 311725 to speak to Fr Jeremy.
+In all circumstances, Fr Jeremy will call you to arrange a time to meet and discuss your needs, and help create a funeral Mass or service that is personal to your loved one.
+The Parish Centre is also available for hire for a wake.
+Please note that we do not hold funerals or wakes on Mondays.

 New Horizons: A Support group for the Bereaved